To help you manage your time and academic reading more effectively, there are lots of extra things you can do with your

 As well as seeing live Library availability for a book cited on your reading list, you can also see if it is available to purchase in the Blackwell's bookshop on campus.
-If the bookshop has a copy in store it will show as 'in stock'.
+If the bookshop has a copy in stock online a price will be displayed.

-If the bookshop does not have a copy in stock, you can still order it from their online store and have it delivered to the campus bookshop at no extra charge.
+If Blackwell can recommend another seller, you can still order it from their online store.
 Click on Buy Now to order the item shown.

 The price shown is for the edition cited, you may be able to find a cheaper edition (e.g. in paperback) by going to the Blackwell website.
 Click on Buy it now from Blackwell to see what options you have.

 Blackwell is just one book retailer - you can, of course, buy your books elsewhere!